-If you are planning for a big trip, packing can be a difficult feat and very stressful, even more so if you forget vital items.
-If unfortunately, one of those vital items are your contact lenses, your vacation won’t be as enjoyable as you wish it to be.
+If you are planning for a big trip, packing can be a difficult feat and very stressful, even more so if you need to remember vital items.
+If unfortunately, one of those vital items is your contact lenses, your vacation won’t be as enjoyable as you wish it to be.

 Helpful Tips For Traveling With Contact Lenses

 Dry eye syndrome is also known as dry eye disease (DED) or keratoconjunctivitis sicca (KCS).
 This condition occurs when the eyes cannot produce enough quality tears for lubrication.
 This condition may also happen when the eyes make low-quality tear fluid that evaporates too quickly, leaving the cornea exposed.

 You might want to schedule a visit to your eye doctor at least a month before traveling.
 Your doctor will offer advice on which contacts are ideal for traveling, and perhaps even provide you with some sample lenses before you go.
 In some cases, they will give you a prescription to get glasses if need be.
 The other thing you probably already know, but just to be sure, is to pack your contact lenses in a carry-on bag.
 Never put your daily things or medications in your checked luggage.
 And if you’re going abroad for a year or longer be sure to bring a year’s supply of contact lenses or more.